Chloe070196/lesson-booking-api/docs/user-stories.md

 - as a student, so that I can attend a lesson, I need to be able to...

+  - know if there is a last-minute change
   - view the methods taught
   - view the classes that exist
   - view the lessons in the calendar